iKontroller

 Q: Can I use multiple iOS devices with one Mac?

 A: Yes!
-You can pair multiple iOS devices to a single Mac.
+You can pair multiple iPhones/iPads to a single Mac.
 Each device maintains its own custom layouts and mappings.

 Q: How do I adjust touchpad sensitivity?

-A: On Mac, go to SettingsGeneral and adjust the "Relative Sensitivity" slider.
+A: On your Mac, go to SettingsGeneral and adjust the "Relative Sensitivity" slider.

 Q: How do I adjust scrolling sensitivity?

-A: On Mac, go to SettingsGeneral and adjust the "Scroll Sensitivity" slider.
+A: On your Mac, go to SettingsGeneral and adjust the "Scroll Sensitivity" slider.

 Q: Does this work with games in full-screen mode?

-A: Yes! iKontroller is designed to work seamlessly with full-screen/minimized/windowed apps and games on your Mac.
+A: Yes! iKontroller is designed to work seamlessly with full-screen/minimized/windowed games and apps on your Mac.

 Q: What's the difference between relative and absolute touchpad modes?